Skip to content

 AL-SHAER, Saleh (a.k.a.
 ALSHAER, Saleh Mesfer; a.k.a.
 ALSHAER, Saleh Mesfer Saleh; a.k.a.
 AL-SHAER, Salih Misfer; a.k.a.
 “ABU YASSER”), Sana’a, Yemen; DOB 1965; alt.
 DOB 1966; alt.
 DOB 1967; POB Razih District, Saada Governorate, Yemen; nationality Yemen; Gender Male (individual) [YEMEN].

-Since the beginning of 2021, nearly 160 pages of names have been placed on this list.
-The purpose of the list, OFAC reminds us, “is to assist the public in complying with the various sanctions programs administered by OFAC.”
-The entire list of Specially Designated Nationals and Blocked Persons is more than 1,600 pages long and contains about 6,300 names.
+Since the beginning of 2021, nearly 160 pages of names have been added to the SDN list.
+As of November 2021, the entire list spans more than 1,600 pages and contains about 6,300 names.

-In other words, the SDN list is only the beginning of the sanctions OFAC is responsible for enforcing.
-There are lists imposing sanctions against the “non-SDN Palestinian Legislative Council” and “non-SDN Chinese Military-Industrial Complex Companies,” for instance.
-As well, you’ll find details of 36 separate sanctions programs against countries ranging from Belarus to Zimbabwe at this link.
-For instance, if you own a medical device manufacturing company and sell your devices internationally, you’ll want to be familiar with the list of medical devices requiring specific authorization for export to Iran.
+In other words, the SDN list is just one part of the broader sanctions enforcement landscape.
+There are additional sanctions lists targeting specific sectors or regions, such as the “non-SDN Palestinian Legislative Council” and “non-SDN Chinese Military-Industrial Complex Companies.”
+Additionally, there are 36 separate sanctions programs against countries ranging from Belarus to Zimbabwe.
+Businesses involved in international trade, especially in sensitive industries like medical device manufacturing, need to be acutely aware of these sanctions.
+For instance, certain medical devices require specific authorization for export to Iran.

-And it’s important for Fortress and other “regulated entities” worldwide, as well as ordinary citizens, to avoid doing business with anyone on OFAC’s various watch lists.
-OFAC and the labyrinth of sanctions it enforces operates under the authority of the International Emergency Economic Powers Act (IEEPA).
-The civil penalty for violating this law is “not to exceed the greater maximum of $311,562 or an amount that is twice the amount of the transaction.”
-But if you willfully attempt to commit, conspire, or aid or abet in violating this law, you could be fined up to $1 million, imprisoned for up to 20 years, or both.
+Avoiding interactions with anyone on OFAC’s various watchlists is critical, as the penalties for violations can be severe.
+OFAC operates under the authority of the International Emergency Economic Powers Act (IEEPA).
+The civil penalties for violating this law can be substantial.
+Fines may reach up to $311,562 or twice the amount of the transaction, whichever is greater.
+If someone willfully attempts to commit, conspire, or assist in violating this law, they could face fines up to $1 million.
+Additionally, they may be sentenced to up to 20 years in prison, or both.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.